AskMeAgain/streamdeck4p/README.md

 Have one button to select a dev environment (local -> int -> sandbox -> prod), pressing the button will iterate over the list and will show a different text + image based on the name of the environment.
 Other buttons now execute their script based on the state of the environment toggle.
-All via an extremly simple mechanism.
+All via an extremely simple mechanism.
 Also each toggle state can have a different picture.

 See the streamdeck4p.json file for an example.